 Mean fitness and adaptation rate are both population-level traits.
 But simply because SIM has the most efficient balance between these traits doesn't mean it will necessarily evolve, because individual-level selection and population-level selection can act in opposing directions.
 In a previous article we have demonstrated that 2nd order selection can lead to the evolution of SIM (Ram and Hadany 2012): in an asexual population evolving on a smooth fitness landscape, selection favored SIM over both NM and CM.
 In the current article we show that selection also favors SIM on a rugged fitness landscape (Online Appendix F).

 Complex traits, coded by multiple genes, present an open evolutionary problem, first described by Sewall Wright in 1931: if different alleles are separately deleterious but jointly advantageous, how can a population evolve from one co-adapted gene complex to a fitter one, crossing a less fit "valley"?
 Wright suggested the "shifting-balance theory of evolution" (Wright 1931; Wright 1988).
 His solution is valid (Crow et al. 1990; Wade and Goodnight 1991; Peck et al. 2000) but possibly limited to specific parameter ranges (Moore and Tonsor 1994; Gavrilets 1996; Coyne et al. 2000; Whitlock and Phillips 2000).
-As a result, other mechanisms have been proposed: increased phenotypic variance after population bottlenecks (Whitlock 1995); environmental fluctuations (Whitlock 1997); environmental heterogeneity (Hadany 2003); fitness-associated recombination (Hadany and Beker 2003); and intermediate recombination rates (Weissman et al. 2010).
+As a result, other mechanisms have been proposed: increased phenotypic variance after population bottlenecks (Whitlock 1995); environmental fluctuations (Whitlock 1997); environmental heterogeneity (Hadany 2003); fitness-associated recombination (Hadany and Beker 2003); stochastic tunneling in large asexual populations (Weissman et al. 2009); and intermediate recombination rates (Weissman et al. 2010).
 Our model of complex adaptation is similar to that of Weinreich and Chao (2005), but our model includes various mutational strategies and the effects of stress and deleterious mutations.
 Our results (Figure 2) suggest that SIM can help resolve the problem of fitness valley crossing by reducing the time required for a population to shift an adaptive peak.

 Our results provide theoretical basis to the conjecture that SIM facilitates adaptation.
 This conjecture can be tested experimentally, for example, with E. coli, where it is possible to interfere with the regulation of mutagenesis (Cirz and Romesberg 2007).
 The adaptation time with and without SIM can be measured in an experimental population adapting on a two-peak fitness landscape (Schrag et al. 1997).
 These measurements can then be compared to our analytic approximations to determine the relative advantage and disadvantage of the different mutational strategies.